MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 ## Deploy a cluster

-You can start your deployment from the Azure Marketplace offer [IBM WebSphere Application Server ND Cluster on Azure VMs](https://ibm.biz/twas-cluster-portal) in the Azure portal.
+Start your deployment by going to the Azure Marketplace offer [IBM WebSphere Application Server ND Cluster on Azure VMs](https://ibm.biz/twas-cluster-portal) in the Azure portal.
 By default, the deployment consists of the following:

 - One Deployment Manager instance for managing the applications and application servers.
 - One IBM HTTP Server instance for managing load balancing.